-The DIR-855 includes a Quick Router Setup Wizard CD.
+The DIR-615 includes a Quick Router Setup Wizard CD.
 Follow the simple steps below to run the Setup Wizard to guide you quickly through the installation process.
+You may manually configure your router without the wizard.
+Refer to the next page to manually setup your router.

 Insert the Quick Router Setup Wizard CD in the CD-ROM drive.
-The step-by-step instructions that follow are shown in Windows® XP.
-The steps and screens are similar for the other Windows operating systems.
+The step-by-step instructions that follow are shown in Windows® XP or Vista®.
+The steps and screens are similar for the other Windows® operating systems.

-If the CD Autorun function does not automatically start on your computer, go to Start > Run.
-In the run box type "D:\DIR855.exe" (where D: represents the drive letter of your CD-ROM drive).
+If the CD autorun function does not automatically start on your computer, go to Start > Run.
+In the run box type "D:\DIR615.exe" (where D: represents the drive letter of your CD-ROM drive).

-When the autorun screen appears, click Install Router.
+When the autorun screen appears, click Install Router and follow the on-screen instructions.

-Note: It is reccomended to write down the SSID and Security Key, followed by the login password on the provided CD holder.
+Note: It is recommended to write down the login password on the provided CD holder.